-Simmons Corporate Finance does not have at the date of this report, and has not had, any shareholding in or other relationship with First NZ, FSS, CNP or Mr Priscott or any conflicts of interest that could affect our ability to provide an unbiased opinion in relation to the CNP Offer.
+Simmons Corporate Finance does not have at the date of this report, and has not had, any shareholding in or other relationship with First NZ, FSS, CNPLP or Mr Priscott or any conflicts of interest that could affect our ability to provide an unbiased opinion in relation to the CNP Follow-up Offer.

-Simmons Corporate Finance has not had any part in the formulation of the CNP Offer or any aspects thereof.
+Simmons Corporate Finance has not had any part in the formulation of the CNP Follow-up Offer or any aspects thereof.
 Our sole involvement has been the preparation of this report.

 Simmons Corporate Finance will receive a fixed fee for the preparation of this report.
-This fee is not contingent on the conclusions of this report or the outcome of the CNP Offer.
+This fee is not contingent on the conclusions of this report or the outcome of the CNP Follow-up Offer.
 We will receive no other benefit from the preparation of this report.